Redless/jekyll-now/_posts/2018-8-22-concept-vs-polish.md

-*Content and polish are two approaches to creating something or judging a creation.
+*Contcept and polish are two approaches to creating something or judging a creation.
 It's helpful to acknowledge your own preferences with respect the two of them, and find a happy medium between them that well matches the task you're working on*

 ### I